Joins

 Syntax

-is length of the two datasets multiplied together (2 x 3 = 6, in the pictorial example), which can easily result in extremely large datasets.
-When an alternate join approach is possible, it will almost always perform better than a CROSS JOIN
+The size of the result set from a CROSS JOIN is the product of the row counts of the two input datasets (2 × 3 = 6 in the pictorial example).
+This can easily result in extremely large datasets.
+When an alternative join approach is available, it will almost always perform better than a CROSS JOIN.

 INNER JOIN